akkoro/assemblylift/README.md

 automates the process of compiling and/or packaging functions, generating Terraform HCL and/or Kubernetes YAML derived from, your manifests, and deploying images and code to the selected provider(s).

+AssemblyLift leverages Wasm's deny-by-default, sandboxed environment to provide capability-based access to external services.
+The AssemblyLift runtime augments the [Wasmer](https://wasmer.io) runtime used internally with an ABI controlling access to [IO Modules](https://docs.assemblylift.akkoro.io/learn-assemblylift/io-modules), which are accessed using an RPC protocol.

 # Quick Start

 See [Releases](https://github.com/akkoro/assemblylift/releases) to find the latest version & release details.